0xDBFB7/covidinator/documents/notes/Ceramic PCB.md

 40 min sounds like the ideal time.

 Yes, I think this is the key.
 The drying and the gelation must be isolated.
 Put it in a beaker, cover with aluminum foil to keep it moist, run it up to 75c.
 Preheat the mold too.
 After pouring into mold, immediately cool quickly.

 Besides PEG drying or freeze-drying...there doesn't seem to be a method to rapidly dry gel-cast parts!

 Tried ~10% paraffin wax.
 Worked perfectly.
 Small amount of pressure required for good molding.
 Casting wax in wax? no problem.
 Gosh darnit.
 Oh well, I learned a lot.

 Indeed, looking at the Dow document, Paraffin is twice as strong as PVA.

+"With this method, the bending strength of sintered samples (σ = 331.6 MPa) is higher than that obtained by thermal treatment (σ = 312.3MPa).

+Oh wow, mixing method (ball mill, mixer, etc) has a huge impact!
+See Miyamoto.

+Nozzle is 1 mL - need at least 4 grams + part volume.

+Lots of progress in other document.
+Giving my lungs a break from the silica; let's work on something else.